iinaki/rusty-merkle-tree/README.md

 - `tree add <element> <--hash>`, adds a new element to the Merkle Tree, if the `--hash` flag is passed the element will be hashed before being added to the tree.
 - `tree exit`, exits the program.

 To create a Merkle Tree you have to pass the program a file with the hashes/elements that you want the tree to store.
-The program doesn't check wheather the hashes are valid or not, it assumes that the hashes are valid SHA256.
+The program doesn't check whether the hashes are valid or not, it assumes that the hashes are valid SHA256.

 ### Examples
 I've included two files in the examples directory, one with hashes and one with strings for you to test.